-Title TransfersIf you are in the process of buying or selling a vehicle, you will need to contend with transferring the title.
-To ease the task, DMV.org has compiled this special section that is chock-full of title information that specifically applies to your home state.
+Choose Your StateSummary: How to Transfer a Vehicle Title in Your StateWhenever buying or selling a vehicle, you will need to transfer the title to its new owner.
+DMV.org has compiled the title information that specifically applies to your home state.

-We even include often-overlooked titling information like the importance of making sure the VIN on the title matches the VIN on the car, and confirming that the used car you just bought is free of all liens.
-Plus, we list titling fees as well as the steps to take if you need a duplicate title.
+A few helpful tips to remember to check are making sure the VIN on the title matches the VIN on the car, and confirming that used cars are free of all liens.
+You can find titling fees as well as the steps to take if you need a duplicate title.

 - New Hampshire